Find a Way to Pay

-Almost no federal grant money is available to launch for-profit small businesses.
+Almost no federal grant money is available to launch for-profit businesses.
 However, some businesses engaged in scientific R&D may qualify for federal grants under the Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs if their projects meet federal objectives and have a high potential for commercialization.
 For details, visit SBIR.gov.
-For information about grants available through state and local programs and nonprofit organizations in Florida, visit floridagrantwatch.com.
+And for information about grants available through state and local programs and nonprofit organizations in Florida, visit floridagrantwatch.com.

 If a lack of money is the only thing keeping you from realizing your entrepreneurial dreams, consider crowdfunding as a way to raise small donations from many people.
 Just be sure to do your research.
 The SEC has specific rules about what you can and cannot do, and you will need a platform such as Kickstarter or GoFundMe to accomplish the job.
 If crowdfunding interests you, look to the specialists at your local Florida SBDC office for advice and do your homework before signing on to anything.